 All University of Otago medical students undertake three years' study in Dunedin, before choosing University of Otago, Wellington; University of Otago, Christchurch; or the Dunedin School of Medicine for clinical training in years four, five, and six.
 At any one time, the Dunedin School hosts approximately 900 EFTS medical and postgraduate students, and approximately 500 academic, research, and general staff.

-Supporting the teaching programmes are the Dean's Department, and seven academic departments, each with a number of specialty sections or units.
+Supporting the teaching programmes are the Dean's Department, and eight academic departments, each with a number of specialty sections or units.

 - Mission statement of the Dunedin School of Medicine